Courses

 Name of course (ECTS)

-1 Implication of Global warming on Floods and Droughts (3)
+1. Implication of Global warming on Floods and Droughts (3)

-2 Coastal flooding: impacts, conflicts and risks (3)
+2. Coastal flooding: impacts, conflicts and risks (3)

-3 Debris Flow and Flash Flood: Risk, Hazard, Vulnerability and Resilience concepts (5)
+3. Debris Flow and Flash Flood: Risk, Hazard, Vulnerability and Resilience concepts (5)

-4 Radar rainfall forecast, early warning systems (4)
+4. Radar rainfall forecast, early warning systems (4)

-5 Fluvial morphodynamics (5)
+5. Fluvial morphodynamics (5)

 Total ECTS 20

-Semester 3b: University of Ljubljana
+Semester 3b: University of Ljubljana, Slovenia

 Year 2 December - February